Reinier de Ridder vs Robert Whittaker

 🔮Victory Scenarios

 de Ridder's Path: Early pressure and clinch work to neutralize Whittaker's striking advantage.
 Must avoid extended striking exchanges and capitalize on any takedown opportunities.
-His perfect UFC finish rate and submission skills become decisive if he can get the fight to the ground.
+His 90% UFC finish rate and submission skills become decisive if he can get the fight to the ground.

 Whittaker's Path: Use elite takedown defense and footwork to keep the fight standing.
 Establish jab early, control distance, and accumulate damage with superior striking volume.
 His experience and conditioning advantages become more pronounced in longer fights.